 FLEX or PBED Method

-There is also the flawless execution (FLEX) methodology, also known as PBED, for plan, brief, execute, debrief, which is based on what fighter pilots use in combat.
+There is also the flawless execution (FLEX) methodology, also known as PBED, for the plan, briefing, execution and debrief, which is based on what fighter pilots use in combat.
 The methodology moved to the private sector in 1998 and has roots in the agile manifesto created by software developers.

 It’s an iterative process that values adapting business strategy to changing influences in the real world.
 That is done through a practice called debriefing, which is a tool that organizations can use to drive cultural change.
 It offers a voice to all employees, which then can be heard throughout the whole organization.
 This begins with establishing a long-term strategy that is focused on a common goal, which is the “plan” part of PBED.
 It must set a clear, measurable and achievable goal.
 Be sure to identify any risks and the resources needed to avoid them.
 For help, use lessons learned from debriefing after tasks, and develop objectives for team members that align with the overall goals.